 Certain restrictions imposed on taxable REIT subsidiaries are intended to ensure that such entities will be subject to appropriate levels of federal income taxation.
 For example, a 100% tax applies to certain non-arm's length transactions between a REIT and its TRS.
-See "-Penalty Tax."
+See "-Penalty Tax for Non-Arm's Length Transactions with TRSs."